 If both the Standard Star and the Extra Bright star are visible from Earth, why should I choose the Extra Bright star?

 Although Standard Stars are visible in excellent, clear conditions, our Extra Bright stars make searching that little bit easier due to their size or distance.
 We would recommend the Extra Bright Star if you are purchasing a star for someone who will love looking for their star in the night sky, or someone who is a lover of astronomy.

 To name an Extra Bright Star, click here!

 By definition, Binary Stars are a system of 2 stars in which one star revolves around the other or both revolve round a common centre.
 The naming of a Binary Star is perfect for couples, twins, siblings and pets too!
 It is the sentiment of the 2 stars always together revolving around each other and never leaving each other.
 Remember we mentioned Sirius being the brightest star in the sky from Earth?
 Well it is also a Binary Star, with its second star being called Sirius B. Sirius A is the Main-sequence star and Sirius B is a White Dwarf.
 The second brightest star in Perseus is Algol and it is the 60th brightest star in the entire sky.
 Algol is 93 light years away and if often referred to as the Demohn Star.
 Algol is an eclipsing binary star, this means that their orbital path is directly in sight causing mutual eclipses.
 Algol is special becayse it's mutual eclipses happen every 2 days, 20 hours and 49 minutes and due to Algol being so bright this process can be witnessed with the naked eye.

 To name a Binary Star, click here!

-To make the ultimate impression, you can upgrade to a Gift Set for an additonal £22 on top of your chosen star.
+To make the ultimate impression, you can upgrade to a Gift Set of your chosen star.
 Our gift sets include Free Delivery, a luxury gift box and a wooden certificate frame!